RockefellerArchiveCenter/collection-policy/README.md

 # collection-policy

-Policy governing collection acquisition at the Rockefeller Archive Center
+This policy details the Rockefeller Archive Center's mission, collection history, appraisal and preservation statements, and main collecting areas.
+It was written by the RAC Donor Relations & Collections Development team.